How can I protect the quality of my well water?

 The other type of well is known as a “drilled” well.
 Drilled wells are normally less than a foot in diameter and are constructed by drilling a hole a few hundred feet in the ground to a deeper source of water.
 In the eastern portion of the county the well is drilled into a confined aquifer and screens are placed in the well opposite the water zones.
 A “gravel” pack of coarse sand is usually placed around the screened area to prevent sand from the aquifer from entering the well.
 In the western portion of the county the well is drilled into the bedrock, usually granite, until a fracture zone with a suitable amount of water, ideally more than 5 gallons per minute, is encountered.
 Often it is not necessary to screen these areas so the well can be cased to a point just below the top of the bedrock.
 In both types of drilled well grout is injected to a point where the well is in impermeable material so that the well is protected from surface contamination.

 How do I get a well drilled?

 The first thing you should do is get in contact with the Henrico Health Department at 804-501-4530.
-Health Department staff can advise you of any restrictions governing the location of the well and determine if any permits are required.
-If the well is strictly for irrigation, a permit may not be required.
-If the well is to be used in conjunction with the public water supply it is required that the two systems be entirely separate.
+Health Department staff can advise you of any restrictions governing the location of the well.
 Once you have discussed the well with the Health Department Staff you will need to get in touch with several well drillers to get estimates.
 Be sure to select a driller who will provide you and all appropriate state agencies with the records for your well.
 These can prove useful in later years.
 While the well is being drilled it pays to keep in contact with the Health Department so that they can help ensure that a sanitary well is being constructed.

 What should my well look like?